 Ok, so we’ve identified our target audience, we’ve devised a simple message that even a 5 year old can understand but now we need to get that message out there.
 That can be easier said than done but brands are now focusing on similar vehicles as what Trump used.
 Earned Media Generation, Online Content Marketing and Brand Consumer Experiences.

 Donald Trump didn’t spend nearly as much on advertising as typical presidential candidates, and he didn’t have to — he relied on billions of dollars of free mentions in media ranging from major TV news networks to Buzzfeed and Twitter instead.

 The real estate magnate got $4.96 billion in free earned media in the year leading up to the presidential election, according to data from tracking firm mediaQuant.
 He received $5.6 billion throughout the entirety of his campaign, more than Hillary Clinton, Bernie Sanders, Ted Cruz, Paul Ryan and Marco Rubio combined.

 During the election, Trump got about 50% more coverage than Clinton across all media but outdid her by 150% on Twitter.
 The platform delivered $402 million in free attention for Trump and $166 million for Clinton.

 These numbers seem astronomical but it is certainly possible to generate massive amounts of earned media at a smaller scale for your own business.
-Check out our recent blog which shows you 7 simple ways to get your brand noticed in the media to find out how.

 Online Content Marketing